Search

 5. the lesson resonates because it is thrice-repeated: Do not stir up love until the time is right

-a. being a disciple of Christ means learning not only to wait on marriage, but to take the steps necessary so that one is not constantly in the arms of temptation
+a. being a disciple of Christ means learning not only to wait on marriage, but to take the steps necessary so that one is not constantly wrapped in the arms of temptation

 b.
 “The body is not meant for sexual immorality, but for the Lord, and the Lord for the body. … Flee from sexual immorality.
 Every other sin a person commits is outside the body, but the sexually immoral person sins against his own body. … You are not your own, for you were bought with a price.
 So glorify God in your body” (First Corinthians 6:13, 18-20).